Afternoon tea in Cardiff bringing you the Taste of Wales

 The Welsh word for taste is Blas, and our amazing chefs certainly bring you that, producing distinct and authentic flavours.
 They have recreated the traditional menu of delicious finger sandwiches, mouth-watering homemade cakes and handmade scones with lashings of cream and fruit jam, by adding a truly Welsh twist.

-As our afternoon tea is homemade in house, we are able to assist anyone who has a specialist diet or allergies and intolerances.
-If require a vegetarian or vegan spread, or if you need gluten or dairy free for example, please mention this when booking.
+As our afternoon tea is homemade in house, we are able to assist anyone who has a special diet or allergies and intolerances.
+If require a vegetarian or vegan spread, or if you need gluten or dairy-free for example, please mention this when booking.
 It is essential that these are pre-ordered, giving us as much notice as possible, so they can be made for you.

 The Duchess asked the cooks to prepare some sandwiches and a slice of cake for her in the late afternoon which she happily consumed with a cup of tea, or two.
 Soon she began inviting friends to join her, to be followed by a walk in the grounds.